Louisiana Woman Blog

 Lunchroom Lady Oatmeal Cookies

-How many of you appreciate good oatmeal cookies, raise your hand?
+How many of you appreciate good oatmeal cookies?
+Raise your hand.
 I raise my hand high because I've convinced myself that anything made with oatmeal is a healthy choice and allowable even at breakfast.
-And especially with tea or coffee and cream with sweetener, please!
+And especially with tea or coffee and cream with a sweetener, please!

 The inspiration for this oatmeal cookie recipe is from my best friend back home.
 It was her Mama's original recipe.
 Ms. Gladys was a mother of 10 and an ingenious cook.
-I'm so thankful for everything she taught her youngest child Tina so I could reap the benefits.
+I'm so thankful for everything she taught her youngest child, Tina, which allowed me to reap the benefits.

 The Secret To These Oatmeal Cookies

-Ms. Gladys was a school lunchroom cook or Lunchroom Lady as I respectfully call them.
+Ms. Gladys was a school lunchroom cook, or Lunchroom Lady as I respectfully call them.
 My husband's Mamaw was a Lunchroom Lady also, and her specialty was peanut butter cookies.
 We have a warm place in our hearts for these hard-working women today.
-Lord knows how many cookies they bake and how much food they prepare to feed our children every school day.
+Lord knows how many cookies they bake and how much food they provide to feed our children every school day.
 Thank you, Ma'am!

 Ms. Gladys' recipe for oatmeal cookies had a unique ingredient of pure cane syrup.
 After tasting some that Tina baked, I realized that no other oatmeal cookie compares.
 We also had 5 rambunctious boys and 1 little girl between us who liked them.
 I remember cooking lots of oatmeal cookies to fill them and their friends up.